appfast-io/docs/docs/settings/ios.md

 :::note

-Manual publishing requires you to have certain understanding of application development (General rules for putting applications on the operating system, Providing essential information, ...).
+Manual publishing requires you to understand application development (General rules for putting applications on the operating system, Providing essential information, etc...).

 :::

-In the **"Settings"** tab -> Select **iOS Application** -> **Next step** (Send request to Appfast's Builder Cloud to build a standalone iOS app).
+In the **"Settings"** tab -> Select **iOS Application** -> **Next step** (Send a request to Appfast's Builder Cloud to build a standalone iOS app).

 ![img alt](/img/publish-app/iOS/ios2.jpg)